Chart Color Schemes

 Runcorn is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Runcorn, as per the latest Census evaluation, 70.2% of dwellings were houses, with the remaining 29.7% comprising semi-detached properties, apartments, and other types.
-In contrast, Brisbane metropolitan area had 80.4% houses and 19.6% other dwellings.
-Home ownership in Runcorn stood at 27.8%, with mortgaged dwellings at 33.6% and rented ones at 38.6%.
-The median monthly mortgage repayment was $1,600, lower than Brisbane metro's average of $1,800.
-Median weekly rent in Runcorn was $400, matching Brisbane metro's figure but higher than the national average of $375.
-Nationally, Runcorn's mortgage repayments were significantly below the Australian average of $1,863.
+In Runcorn, as per the latest Census evaluation, 70.2% of dwellings were houses while 29.7% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Brisbane metropolitan area's 80.4% houses and 19.6% other dwellings.
+Home ownership in Runcorn stood at 27.8%, with mortgaged dwellings accounting for 33.6% and rented ones making up 38.6%.
+The median monthly mortgage repayment in the area was $1,600, lower than Brisbane metro's average of $1,800.
+The median weekly rent figure in Runcorn was recorded at $400, aligning with Brisbane metro's figure of $400.
+Nationally, Runcorn's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing